TobyMaxham/laravel-properties/README.md

 This package can be used to add some functionality to your Eloquent Models using properties.

-Instead of changing the default Laravel Mailer, Laravel DKIM will listen for the `\Illuminate\Mail\Events\MessageSending` Event and then call the `\TobyMaxham\LaravelDkimSigner\Listener\ApplyDkimSignature` Listener.

-This keeps your Laravel Mailer behavior or any changes you have done inside your projects.

 ## Installation

 You can install the package via composer: